K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 The overall quality of the data product must be assured, in terms of completeness, integrity, and freshness, in the sense that it’s always up-to-date.

-An entity-centric Data Product Platform, which manages, prepares, and delivers data in the form of business entities, is the ideal platform for delivering data products to data consumers, because it inherently defines and manages the entire lifecycle of the data products.
+A generative Data Product Platform, which leverages AI to manage, prepare, and deliver data in the form of business entities, is the ideal platform for delivering data products to data consumers, because it automatically defines and controls the entire data product lifecycle.

 A data product platform defines an intermediary data schema aggregating all the attributes of a business entity (such as a customer, product, location or order) across all systems, in order to prepare and deliver the data as an integrated data product.